mikeolaniyi/Covid19_Vaccination_Analysis_in_SQL/README.md

 -- GLOBAL NUMBERS

--- Showing contintents with the highest death count per population Select continent, MAX(cast(Total_deaths as int)) as TotalDeathCount From PortfolioProject..CovidDeaths
---Where location like '%Nigeria%''
-Where continent is not null
-Group by continent
-order by TotalDeathCount desc
--- GLOBAL NUMBERS

 SELECT SUM(new_cases) AS Total_cases, SUM(cast(new_deaths as int)) AS Total_Deaths, SUM(cast(new_deaths as int))/ SUM(new_cases)*100 AS DeathsPercentage
 FROM PortfolioProject..CovidDeaths
+--where location like '%Nigeria'
-@@ -88,10 +88,10 @@ WHERE continent is not null
+WHERE continent is not null
+--GROUP BY date
 ORDER BY 1,2